yuxinrpi/Resume/index.md

       <li><strong><em>Information System Development</em></strong>
         <ul>
           <li>Designed a Python scraper that can automatically capture the data from the company’s production system, output it to the management system, and realize visualization through data cleaning and interpretation</li>
-          <li>Participated in the bidding of three suppliers and evaluated their qualification through field visits</li>
         </ul>
       </li>
       <li><strong><em>Evaluation of Suppliers’ Schemes</em></strong>